r2c-CSE/semgrep-utilities/README.md

 ### Utility to integrate Semgrep results in DefectDojo

-[DefectDojo](https://www.defectdojo.com/) is a well know tool to manage security vulnerabilities.
+[DefectDojo](https://www.defectdojo.com/) is a well-known tool for managing security vulnerabilities.
 This utility dumps security findings detected by semgrep to DefectDojo.

 Steps: